 What is the best way to drink Prosecco?

-And another way to enjoy your Prosecco is incorporated in a cocktail, either directly from the bottle or in form of a beautiful, homemade prosecco syrup.
-Scroll down a little further to find some recipe recommendations.
+And another way to enjoy your Prosecco is to incorporate it into a cocktail, either directly from the bottle or in form of a beautiful, homemade prosecco syrup.

 Cocktails with Prosecco